TWBug/GoldCardHenge/content/application/_index.en.md

 {{< note title="2" >}}
 * The uploaded passport copy must be the same as the passport used for the visa application.
 * Provide and upload supporting documentation as closely as possible with the proposed specifications to ensure a speedy application.
 If you are required to send in more supporting documents, the processing time can extend by many weeks to over a month.
 {{< /note >}}

+{{< note title="3" >}}
+* You can change the passport inspection location anytime on the online platform before the application has finished the review process.
+You will not be able to make online changes after you receive the e-mail confirmation that your application has passed review.
+At this point, you can only change the location by contacting the Bureau of Consular Affairs (from overseas) or contacting the National Immigration Agency (from within Taiwan).
+* If you send your passport via post to an overseas mission/office, please make sure you don't have to use your passport within a month.
+{{< /note >}}